Mars habitability analogue environments on Earth: Don Juan Pond

-Don Juan Pond is a small pond in Antarctica, 100 meters by 300 meters, and 10 cm deep, that is of great interest for studying the limits of habitability in general.
+Don Juan Pond is a small pond in Antarctica, 100×300 metres, and 10 cm deep, that is of great interest for studying the limits of habitability in general.
 Research using a time-lapse camera shows that it is partly fed by deliquescing salts.
 The salts absorb water by deliquescence only, at times of high humidity, then flows down the slope as salty brines.
 These then mix with snow melt, which feeds the lake.
 The first part of this process may be related to the processes that form the Recurring Slope Lineae (RSLs) on Mars.

 This valley has an exceptionally low water activity (aw) of 0.3 to 0.6.
 Though microbes have been retrieved from it, they have not been shown to be able to reproduce in the salty conditions present in the lake, and it is possible that they only got there through being washed in by the rare occasions of snow melt feeding the lake.